azurecrystalz/azurecrystalz.github.io/source/tos/index.md

 - Please don't use my translations to train AI or use them to create character bots.
 - If you'd like to use my song translations for lyric videos or edits, you're welcome to do so as long as there is ***clear, visible credit*** either in the video or in the description.
 - If you’d like to use my translations to translate into another language you’re free to do so!
-- If you’re making a masterlist of translations and would like me to be included you’re more than welcome to link my things, just please shoot me a message on discord.
+- If you’re making a masterlist of translations and would like me to be included you’re more than welcome to link my things, just please shoot me a heads up in my curiouscat/tmblr inbox/dms.

 My translations are all for **non profit** purposes.